 Teachers must return this year's Congressional Art Contest Entry Form by Thursday, March 28th, 2013.
-Arttwork will be judged on April 11th by local artists and art educators, who will select the Grand Prize winner and two Runners-Up.
+Artwork will be judged on April 11th by local artists and art educators, who will select the Grand Prize winner and two Runners-Up.
 All remaining pieces that submitted a JPEG file during the submission period will be eligible for the People's Choice award and linked to our official website for voting.

 Forms relevant to the 2015 Congressional Art Contest are available for download:

 - Information about the 32nd Congressional Art Contest